PHQ-9 Test Online (Instant Score + Depression Severity Guide)

 Try More Calculators here

-7. Latest Research on Depression Screening
+7. Latest Research on Depression Screening and PHQ-9 Test

-Recent research published in JAMA Network Open (2023) found that routine PHQ-9 assessments in primary care significantly improved early detection and treatment outcomes.
+Recent research published in JAMA Network Open (2023) found that routine PHQ-9 Test in primary care significantly improved early detection and treatment outcomes.
 According to the study, structured screening increased follow-up care engagement by over 20%.

 This research confirms that standardized tools improve both diagnosis and long-term recovery outcomes.

-8. Benefits of Online Depression Screening
+8. Benefits of Online PHQ-9 Test

 Online tools offer convenience and privacy.
 In addition, they reduce stigma because users can complete assessments confidentially.
 Many people hesitate to seek help due to Stress, stigma, or lack of awareness.
 However, digital screening lowers that barrier significantly.